oddlama/gentoo-install/README.md

 #### Modern file systems

-I recommend using a modern file system like ZFS.
+I recommend using a modern file system like ZFS, both on desktops and servers.
 It provides transparent block-level compression, instant snapshots and full-disk encryption.
 Generally encrypting your root fs doesn't cost you anything and protects your data in case you lose your device.

 #### Systemd vs OpenRC